FairpoolDEX/contracts/Market-Crash-Protection.md

 1. Sign the transaction.

 That's it!
 After the transaction is confirmed, you will receive a mix of [base tokens](#base-token) and [quote tokens](#quote-token) (read [How to make money](#how-to-make-money) to figure out how much of each token you will receive).
 Also, if you [enabled Super-Yield](#how-to-earn-super-yield), you will receive yield.

+## System tests

+1. Must allow traders to sell the token at the guaranteed price.
+1. Must allow traders to withdraw compensation as soon as they want.
+1. Must allow protectors to sell the protection at any price.
+1. Must allow protectors to withdraw liquidity after expiration date.
+1. Must allow protectors to super-yield the liquidity into other projects.
+1. Must not allow protectors to back out of their promise to buy at the guaranteed price.

 ## Definitions